Thank you to AbbVie for their generous support of 2016 JA Camps across the country.

 About Our JA Camps

-For many young people, a week at summer camp with other kids who have JA can change their life.
+For many young people, a week at camp with other kids who have JA can change their life.
 The Arthritis Foundation’s JA camps give kids with arthritis and related conditions the chance to make lasting memories.
 For many campers, it’s the first time they’ve met other kids who live with the same challenges and limitations.

 There are some 50 JA camps across the country.
 Since 2009, they’ve attracted more than 6,000 participants.
 The camps vary by location, name, dates and the activities they offer.
 But all provide a safe and encouraging environment, and all are led by trained staff and volunteers.
 Health care professionals are on site to tend to any medical needs and make sure prescriptions are taken on schedule.